 Pete Stanton was named the 15th head coach in Dickinson State history in December of 2013.
-Stanton enters his fourth season as head coach and has a career head coaching record of 24-10.
-He led the Blue Hawks to the NSAA conference championship and an appearance in the NAIA national playoffs in both 2015 and 2016.
-Stanton enters his 18th year with the program after spending 14 years as an assistant coach.
+Stanton will enter his fifth season as head coach and has a career head coaching record of 33-12.
+He is currently third amongst Dickinson State coaches in career wins.
+He led the Blue Hawks to the NSAA conference championship and an appearance in the NAIA national playoffs in 2015, 2016, and 2017.
+Stanton has coached 18 years with the program after spending 14 years as an assistant coach.
 While an assistant Stanton coached numerous all-conference players and four of his linebackers earned All-American status.
 During those 14 years the Blue Hawks won seven conference championships and advanced to the NAIA play-offs seven times.
-As a head coach Stanton has coached three All-American players.
+As a head coach Stanton has coached five All-American players.

 Stanton is a native of Baker, MT where he was a three sport athlete.
 He has a wealth of coaching experience having been the head football coach at Terry, MT for nine years and the head coach at Belgrade, MT for two years before coming to DSU in 2000.
 He had a 70-20 record at Terry High School where his teams made the playoffs all nine years.
 The Terry teams advanced to the state championship game on three different occasions.